Malleshwaram gets a street art makeover

 Gejjeya Nada; Picture credit: Divya

 Malleshwaram in a Glimpse, by Meghana Yeri and Dhanush Kiran.
-Talking about the culturally rich Malleshwaram is a pride.
-This mural brings all the important elements to life.
+Talking about the culturally rich Malleshwaram is a source of pride.
+This mural brings all the essential elements to life.

 9 Malleshwaram in glimpse